solvexia/solvexia-api-docs/processes/processes.md

 ## Get a process

-Gets the process for the user.
+Returns a process at a given id.

 ```apacheconfig
 GET /v1/processes/{processId}